stakater/developer-handbook/content/api/naming.md

 If you provide query support for sorting, pagination, filtering functions or other actions, use the following standardized naming conventions:

-- `q` — default query parameter (e.g. used by browser tab completion); should have an entity specific alias, like sku
+- `q` — default query parameter (e.g. used by browser tab completion); should have an entity specific alias, like `sku`
 - `limit` — to restrict the number of entries.
 See Pagination section below.
 Hint: You can use size as an alternate query string.
 - `cursor` — key-based page start.
 See Pagination section below.
 - `offset` — numeric offset page start.
 See Pagination section below.
 Hint: In combination with limit, you can use page as an alternative to offset.
 - `sort` — comma-separated list of fields to sort.
 To indicate sorting direction, fields my prefixed with + (ascending) or - (descending, default), e.g. /sales-orders?sort=+id
 - `fields` — to retrieve a subset of fields.
-- `embed` — to expand embedded entities (ie.: inside of an article entity, expand silhouette code into the silhouette object).
+- `embed` — to expand embedded entities (inside of an article entity, expand silhouette code into the silhouette object).
 Implementing “expand” correctly is difficult, so do it with care.

 ## SHOULD: Prefer Hyphenated-Pascal-Case for HTTP header Fields

 This is for consistency in your documentation (most other headers follow this convention).
-Avoid camelCase (without hyphens).
+Avoid `camelCase` (without hyphens).
 Exceptions are common abbreviations like “ID.”

 Examples: